Toggle: English / Spanish

 The health care provider will perform a physical exam and ask questions about the person's medical history and symptoms.
 Be aware that the symptoms may be hard to assess, particularly in older adults.

 - Difficulty starting or stopping voluntary movements

 - Slow, shuffling walk

 Reflexes are usually normal.

-Tests may be used to confirm or rule out other disorders that can cause similar symptoms.
+Tests may be ordered to confirm or rule out other problems that can cause similar symptoms.